Receiving large attachments in an email

 - Upon receiving the message, the end-user can download the attached files from SynaMan's web interface.
 The image below demonstrates the actual traffic flow.

-One important information to keep in mind is that the communication between Xeams and SynaMan is done over HTTP(S), not SMTP.
+An important information to keep in mind is the communication between Xeams and SynaMan is done over HTTP(S), not SMTP.
 Therefore,

 no email headers will be added by SynaMan.
 Additionally, the only TCP/IP port you will need to open through firewall is the